RetroPie/RetroPie-Docs/docs/FAQ.md

 The PIXEL (formerly LXDE) desktop environment was removed from the RetroPie image to keep it smaller.

-It can easily be installed from the [RetroPie Setup Script](https://github.com/retropie/retropie-setup/wiki/Updating-RetroPie)
+It can easily be installed from the [RetroPie Setup Script](Updating-RetroPie)

 in **Configuration / Tools >> Raspbiantools >> Install Pixel Desktop Environment**

-after installation it will be accessible from the ports menu of emulationstation or can be called from the command line with `startx`
+after installation it will be accessible from the ports menu of EmulationStation or can be called from the command line with `startx`

 ![raspbian](https://cloud.githubusercontent.com/assets/10035308/19827420/347e1d6a-9d5e-11e6-8146-d814c8dd087b.png)